acp29/iboot/README.md

 * `bootci` calculates confidence intervals using bootstrap resampling
 * `ibootci` calculates confidence intervals (calibrated) by iterated bootstrap resampling
 * `ibootp` calculates a two-tailed *p*-value for hypothesized value of the statistic using bootstrap
 * `ibootnhst` calculates *p*-values by bootstrap null-hypothesis significance testing (two-tailed).
 This function can be used to compare 2 or more (independent) samples.
+This function resamples under the null hypothesis.
 * `bootanovan` calculates *p*-values for N-way, fixed effects ANOVA by bootstrapping the distribution of F-statistics under the null hypothesis.
 This function depends on the `anovan` function from the Statistics package in Octave, or the Statistics and Machine Learning toolbox in Matlab.
-* `iboottest` is a convenience function that uses `ibootci` and `ibootp` to compute confidence intervals and *p*-values for the difference between two paired samples or between one sample and a population value (two-tailed)
+* `iboottest` is a convenience function that uses `ibootci` and `ibootp` to compute confidence intervals and *p*-values for the difference between two paired samples or between one sample and a population value (two-tailed).
+This function resamples under the alternative hypothesis.
 * `iboottest2` is a convenience function that uses `ibootci` and `ibootp` to compute confidence intervals and *p*-values for the difference between two independent (i.e. unpaired) samples.
+This function resamples under the alternative hypothesis.
 * `bootmode` uses bootstrap to evaluate the likely number of real modes in a distribution
 * `plotboot` plots an overlay of a histogram, kernel density estimate and interval limits from bootstrap statistics